feifel/jtra/SPECS.md

 [User double-clicks a historical entry in main window]
       │
-      └──► Open edit dialog for that row's editable columns On save → Recalculate all dependent fields for this and all subsequent entries
+      └──► Open edit dialog for that row's editable fields On save → Recalculate all dependent fields for this and all subsequent entries
 ```